vivekanandpandey/react-poc/README.md

 ### Before starting belows script Make sure latest Node is installed in your Desktop/Laptop

-Refer below link to install, node if dont have node in your machine:
+Refer below link to install node, if dont have node in your machine:

 https://nodejs.org/en/download